Kristina01111000/Drws_site/README.md

 	-  put page under programs tab in header
  	- add it to patreon
   	- another site?

+list of redirect exceptions:
+	- frontpage
+ 	- nutrition & you
+  	- yoga & you
+   	- links to dr w's videos
+    	- products page
+     	- others

 - For fourelementinstitute and syracuse natural healing the security plugin caused a lockout again, look into getting a new one